numbbo/workshops/sources-webpage/source/BBOB-2016/index.rst

 problems* by: (1) an implemented, well-motivated benchmark function testbed, (2) a simple and sound experimental set-up, (3) the generation of output data and (4) the post-processing and presentation of the results in graphs and tables.
-For the first time, this year, we provide an extension of the Coco platform towards a *multi-objective testbed* (with two objective functions) and with nearly the same procedure as in previous BBOB workshops.
+For the first time, this year, we provide(d) an extension of the Coco platform towards a *multi-objective testbed* (with two objective functions) and with nearly the same procedure as in previous BBOB workshops.

-The remaining tasks for participants are therefore: run your favorite multi-objective black-box optimizer (old or new) by using the wrappers provided and run the post-processing procedure (provided as well) that will generate automatically all the material for a workshop paper (LaTeX templates are provided).
+The remaining tasks for participants were therefore: run your favorite multi-objective black-box optimizer (old or new) by using the wrappers provided and run the post-processing procedure (provided as well) that will generate automatically all the material for a workshop paper (LaTeX templates are provided).
 A description of the algorithm and the discussion of the results completes the paper writing.

-We encourage particularly submissions related to multi-objective algorithms for *expensive optimization* (with a limited budget) and also *algorithms from outside the evolutionary computation community*.
-Please note that submissions related to the existing *single-objective BBOB testbeds* (noiseless and noisy) are still welcome although the focus will be on the new bi-objective testbed.
+We encourage(d) particularly submissions related to multi-objective algorithms for *expensive optimization* (with a limited budget) and also *algorithms from outside the evolutionary computation community*.
+Please note that submissions related to the existing *single-objective BBOB testbeds* (noiseless and noisy) were still welcome although the focus was on the new bi-objective testbed.

-During the workshop, algorithms and results will be presented by the participants.
-An overall analysis and comparison will be accomplished by the organizers and the overall process will be critically reviewed.
+During the workshop, algorithms and results were presented by the participants.
+An overall analysis and comparison was accomplished by the organizers and the overall process was critically reviewed.

+..
 A plenary discussion on future improvements will, among others, address the question, of how the testbeds should evolve.

 Updates and News